ionic-team/capacitor/README.md

 - takes a more modern approach to tooling and plugin development
 - treats native projects as source artifacts as opposed to build artifacts
-- is maintained by the Ionic Team itself 💙😊
+- is maintained by the Ionic Team 💙😊

 See [the docs](https://capacitorjs.com/docs/cordova#differences-between-capacitor-and-cordova) for more details.